srl-labs/learn-srlinux/docs/blog/posts/2024/srl-eos-vlans.md

 - Ping to 10.1.12.2 (double tag outer VID: 12, inner VID: 13) failed.
 ```

-As per our [single-tagged VLAN](#single-tagged-vlan) section of the original blog post:
+As per the [single-tagged VLAN](./srl-vlans.md#single-tagged-vlan) section of the original blog post:

-1. Untagged frames are dropped, since they don't have a VLAN
+1. Untagged frames are dropped, since they don't have a VLAN tag present.
-2. Single tagged frames with `VLAN 1` are dropped, since they don't match the configured `VLAN 10`.
+2. Single tagged frames with `VLAN 1` tag are dropped, since they don't match the configured `VLAN 10`.
-3. Tagged frames with `VLAN 10` are accepted,  At SRL switch, VLAN tag is popped on ingress and pushed on egress.
+3. Tagged frames with `VLAN 10` tag are accepted; on SR Linux side VLAN tag is popped on ingress and pushed on egress.
-4. Single tagged frames with `VLAN 11` are dropped, since they don't match the configured `VLAN 10`.
+4. Single tagged frames with `VLAN 11` tag are dropped, since they don't match the configured `VLAN 10`.
-5. Double tagged frames with outer `VLAN 12` are dropped, since the outer tag doesn't match the configured `VLAN 10`.
+5. Double tagged frames with outer `VLAN 12` tag are dropped, since the outer tag doesn't match the configured `VLAN 10`.

-This is the visual representation of what's happening:
+This is the visual representation of the packet flow for this scenario:

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":2,"zoom":2,"highlight":"#0000ff","nav":false,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srlinux-eos-vlan-handling-lab/diagrams/srl-eos-vlan.drawio"}'></div>

 ### Scenario 3: Single-tagged-range VLAN

-Whenever we want the subinterface to accept frames with a range of VLAN IDs, we can use single-tagged-range encapsulation type.
+Whenever we want the subinterfaces to accept frames with a range of VLAN IDs, we can configure the `single-tagged-range` encapsulation type in SR Linux.

 This mode doesn't pop any VLAN tags on ingress, nor it adds them on ingress.
 Subinterface will just filter the frames that have VLAN ID within the configured range and pass them through without any modifications.